thoughtbot/ruby-science/book/principles/tell_dont_ask.md

 within `User`.

 Public methods are a liability.
-Before they can be changed, moved, renamed, or removed, you need to find every consumer class and update accordingly.
+Before they can be changed, moved, renamed, or removed, you need to find every consumer class and update them accordingly.

 ## Tension with MVC